Thyroid Disorders & Remedies

 The most common types of thyroid disorders are hypothyroidism (or underactive thyroid) and hyperthyroidism (overactive thyroid):

 If, on the other hand, your thyroid produces too much T4 or the other thyroid hormone triiodothyronine (T3), your thyroid is said to be overactive.
-Again, women are affected more than men, with one in 50 women in England estimated to have an overactive thyroid (10 times more than the number of men).
+Again, women are affected more than men, with one in 50 women in the UK estimated to have an overactive thyroid (10 times the number of men) (iii).

 Several conditions can lead to an overactive thyroid, the most common of which is Graves’ disease.
 This autoimmune condition attacks the thyroid gland, leading to an overproduction of hormones.
 Graves’ disease can run in families and is more likely it you smoke.
-About a third of people with Graves’ disease also develop thyroid eye disease (TED), where inflammation in the eye muscles and in the tissues behind the eyes pushes the eyes forward, making them look more prominent.
+About half of people with Graves’ disease also develop thyroid eye disease (TED), where inflammation in the eye muscles and in the tissues behind the eyes pushes the eyes forward, making them look more prominent (iii).

 The most common symptoms of an overactive thyroid include hyperactivity, insomnia, mood swings, unexplained weight loss, muscle weakness, increased sensitivity to heat, infertility, fatigue and a low sex drive.
 You may also have a fast heart rate, hair loss (alopecia), twitching in your face and limbs, and your skin may feel warm and moist.